Primary (Age 7 - 11)

 The Med Ball Challenge Page for clubs can be found by clicking here

-The Med Ball Challenge is a fun-filled selection of Medicine Ball throws aimed at providing a well-rounded experience of throwing, heaving and launching for all age groups and all stages of development, but particularly for grassroots athletics.
+The Med Ball Challenge is a fun-filled selection of Medicine Ball throws aimed at providing a well-rounded experience of throwing, heaving and launching for all age groups and all stages of development, but particularly used as a schools throwing activity and within grassroots athletics.